GETTING ON A BIKE

 Buying a Bicycle

 Christchurch has some great independent bicycle stores with extremely friendly and knowledgeable staff.
-If you are in the market for a bicycle to commute we recommend reading this guide first.
 Just want a cheap bike that works?
 RAD bikes have a generous selection of fixed up second hand bikes available in exchange for a koha.

 If you have a bike sitting at home but haven’t ridden it in a while give your bike a quality service before you hit the road.
 Your local bike store will offer various levels of bike servicing.
 If you would like to learn to do it yourself, RADbikes run an open workshop.